Trump officials discuss tax cuts, other emergency measures in hopes of tackling coronavirus fallout

 A White House spokesman declined to comment further.

 Trump has been alarmed by turbulence in global economic markets, The Washington Post reported earlier this week.
-On Friday, the Dow Jones industrial average opened by falling an additional 1,000 points -- or nearly 4 percent -- after already being repeatedly clobbered throughout the week.
-Some experts fear the coronavirus outbreak will lead to a prolonged economic impact, and worry that federal policymakers have limited measures to respond at their disposal.
+On Friday, the Dow Jones industrial average opened by falling an additional 1,000 points — or nearly 4 percent — after already being repeatedly clobbered throughout the week.
+Some experts fear the coronavirus outbreak will lead to a prolonged economic impact and worry that federal policymakers have limited measures to respond at their disposal.

 Fed Chair Jerome H. Powell said in a statement Friday that the central bank will “act as appropriate” to help the U.S. economy.
 “The Federal Reserve is closely monitoring developments and their implications for the economic outlook,” the statement said.
 “We will use our tools and act as appropriate to support the economy.”

-Trump has frequently attacked the Fed during his presidency, and at his press conference on coronavirus on Wednesday again maligned the central bank for not doing enough to cut interest rates.
+Trump has frequently attacked the Fed during his presidency and at his news conference on coronavirus on Wednesday again maligned the central bank for not doing enough to cut interest rates.
 Trump can call on the Fed to lower interest rates but there is not precedent for him ordering them to do so, so his powers could be limited.
-Congressional lawmakers have also begun discussing a multi-billion-dollar supplemental aid package to help respond to the outbreak, and those discussions are expected to continue into the weekend.
+Congressional lawmakers have also begun discussing a multibillion-dollar supplemental aid package to help respond to the outbreak, and those discussions are expected to continue into the weekend.

 Sen. Charles E. Grassley (R-Iowa), chairman of the Senate Finance Committee, said there are no plans as of now to prepare a tax cut to respond to the coronavirus threat.